pemistahl/lingua-go/README.md

 1000 single words, 1000 word pairs and 1000 sentences has been extracted, respectively.

 Given the generated test data, I have compared the detection results of *Lingua* and *Whatlanggo* running over the data of *Lingua's* supported 76 languages.
-Languages that are not supported by *Whatlanggo* are simply ignored during the detection process.
+Additionally, I have added Google's [CLD3](https://github.com/google/cld3/) to the comparison with the help of the [gocld3](https://github.com/jmhodges/gocld3) bindings.
+Languages that are not supported by *CLD3* or *Whatlanggo* are simply ignored during the detection process.

 The box plot below shows the distribution of the averaged accuracy values for all three performed tasks:
-Single word detection, word pair detection and sentence detection. *Lingua* clearly outperforms its contender.
+Single word detection, word pair detection and sentence detection. *Lingua* clearly outperforms its contenders.
 Bar plots for each language and further box plots for the separate detection tasks can be found in the file [ACCURACY_PLOTS.md](https://github.com/pemistahl/lingua-go/blob/main/ACCURACY_PLOTS.md).
 Detailed statistics including mean, median and standard deviation values for each language and classifier are